 Extended stay charges may be payable of £25 per day for every extra day beyond the permitted stay time.
 Please check the signage.
-If you've got a good reason for overstaying such as a mechanical issue please contact our Boat Licence Customer Support Team or call 0303 040 4040.
+If you've got a good reason for overstaying such as a mechanical issue please contact our Boat Licence Customer Support Team, complete our form to request an extended stay, or call 0303 040 4040.

-In some places you may see a mooring bollard with a wheelchair sign indicating priority usage by people with mobility difficulties.
-Please be prepared to move to a different mooring if the mooring space is required by another boat whose crew have mobility difficulties.
+In some places, you may see a mooring bollard with a wheelchair sign indicating priority usage by people with mobility difficulties.
+Please be prepared to move to a different mooring if the mooring space is needed by another boat whose crew have mobility difficulties.

 Generally no, there are only a few short-stay moorings where power is available.
 At these sites the power is supplied through smart electricity bollards.

-Fishing is permitted provided you have permission from the local angling club, or a Waterways Wanderer permit, as well as a current rod licence from the Environment Agency, and you do it within season if you are fishing on a river.
+You can fish as long as you have permission from the local angling club, or a Waterways Wanderer permit, as well as a current rod licence from the Environment Agency, (and you do it within season if you are fishing on a river).
 In England and Wales you can fish generally at any time on most canals and on a river any time except close season, which is mid-March to mid-June.

-These are mooring locations adjacent to water, sewage and refuse disposal points.
-These are for use only while you are using the facilities.
+These are moorings next to water, sewage and refuse disposal points.
+Please only use these while you are using the facilities.
 In London you may find that the bollards for service moorings are painted blue and those for lock landings are painted yellow.
 You may also see temporary or permanent signs restricting use of a location for a specific purpose, such as a trip boat stop.

 This means mooring up along the towpath during the course of a journey.
 It may be at a visitor mooring (subject to time limits displayed at the site) or anywhere else along the towpath where, if unsigned, the maximum stay time is 14 days.